KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Gitlab-MergeRequests by jkschoen](https://github.com/jkschoen/MMM-Gitlab-MergeRequests)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Deprecated: Found `require("request")` in file `MergeRequestFetcher.js`: Replace it with built-in fetch.

 ### [MMM-Glance by tttooommm56](https://github.com/tttooommm56/MMM-Glance)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Glance.js`: Replace it with `MagicMirror²`.

 ### [MMM-Globe by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-Globe)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Globe.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Warning: No LICENSE file.